 Our story began in the fall of 2009, when the City of Charlottesville and County of Albemarle jointly applied for and won a competitive grant to fund a community-based energy efficiency organization.
-After the formation of our Governance Board, LEAP became an officially recognized 501c3 nonprofit in 2010.
-The Local Energy Alliance Program (LEAP) began its highly successful path of home energy upgrades by launching its Home Performance with ENERGY STAR program in July 2010, followed by a program for commercial property owners in 2011, and the start of renewable services with the first Solarize campaign in 2014.
+After the formation of our Governance Board, the Local Energy alliance Program (LEAP) was incorporated as a 501c3 nonprofit in 2010.
+LEAP began its highly successful path of home energy upgrades by launching its Home Performance with ENERGY STAR program in July 2010, followed by a program for commercial property owners in 2011, and the start of renewable energy services with the first Solarize campaign in 2014.

-Since its inception, LEAP has established itself as a trusted leader in Virginia for home and business energy efficiency and renewables thanks to the relationships we have developed with our customers, contractors, key stakeholder groups and the community.
+Since its inception, LEAP has established itself as a trusted leader in Virginia for home and business energy efficiency and renewables thanks to the relationships we have developed with our customers, contractors, local governments, and many other partners.

-Homeowners in central and northern Virginia struggling with high energy bills or uncomfortable homes and business owners seeking to cut energy costs come to LEAP to take advantage of our trusted, pre-certified contractor network; third-party guidance and quality assurance, and when available, special rebates and loans to make home energy upgrades affordable.
+Residents struggling with high energy bills or uncomfortable homes and business owners seeking to cut energy costs come to LEAP for building science expertise and, when available, special rebates and loans to make energy upgrades more affordable.

-LEAP’s mission is to lead the effort in local communities to implement energy efficient technologies in buildings to promote cost savings for families and businesses, job creation, energy self-reliance, local economic development, and the mitigation of climate change.
+LEAP’s mission is to lead the effort in local communities to implement energy efficient and renewable technologies in buildings; to promote cost savings for families and businesses, job creation, energy self-reliance, and local economic development; and to mitigate climate change.

 Our alliance model is a community-based, public-private partnership.
-Our programs serve as a tool to help local governments meet their carbon emission reduction targets, they improve the affordability and durability of our businesses and neighborhoods, and can stimulate the local economy through job creation and retention.
-Energy efficiency improvements and renewable energy upgrades benefit the local economy by enabling residents to keep their spending “local,” instead of spending all of their hard-earned money on utility bills.
+Our programs help local governments meet their carbon emission reduction targets, improve the affordability and durability of our businesses and neighborhoods, and stimulate the local economy through job creation and retention.
+Energy efficiency improvements and renewable energy upgrades benefit the local economy first with local jobs and secondly by keeping utility costs down.

 To that end, LEAP:

-- Helps communities go solar with our Solarize campaigns that offer discounts and a streamlined process for homeowners and businesses to add solar PV to their roofs
+- helps communities go solar with our Solarize campaigns that offer discounts and a streamlined process for homeowners and businesses to add solar energy systems;

 Bill Prindle, Chair